-Proposed service plan during rehabilitation work
+Service options during rehabilitation work

 With the revised approach, the L will continue as normal during the busiest weekday times.
 During nights and weekends, L service will be reduced.
 We're adding extra M, G, 7, and bus service to give you more options.
-We're also adding a special 'Williamsburg Link' bus for additional service.
-As before, subways are the fastest way to get around, so our plan is focused on connecting you with a subway line as quickly as possible.
+We're also adding two special Williamsburg Link bus routes for additional service.
+Subways are still the fastest way to get around, so our plan is focused on connecting you with a subway line as quickly as possible.

 Construction during the L Project

 We broke ground for the L Project in July 2017.
 The completed work to date was primarily for the capacity and accessibility projects we designed in tandem with the tunnel work to make the most of the closure.
 We will continue with needed repairs, and, as always, safety will be our top priority.

 Project timing and latest news

 We broke ground for the L Project in July 2017.
 The completed work to date progressed the capacity and accessibility projects we designed in tandem with the tunnel work.
 The tunnel rehabilitation phase is expected to take 15-18 months.